PrestaShop/prestashop-specs/CONTRIBUTING.md

 ### If you feel comfortable working with Git and forking the project

 1. Create your GitHub account, if you do not have one already.
-2. Clone your fork to your local machine.
+2. Fork the PrestaShop project to your Github account.
 3. Create a branch in your local clone for your changes.
 4. Change the files in your branch.
 Make sure they meet our [coding standards](https://devdocs.prestashop.com/1.7/development/coding-standards).
 5. Push the changed branch to your fork in your GitHub account.